garysheng/faithwalk-os/prayers/the-salvation-prayer.md

 Thank you, Lord Jesus.

-Now, set me a flame of fire.
+Now, set me aflame with your fire.
 Heal my body.
 Restore my body.

 Thank you, Father.